Suspect in murder of pro-cyclist enters plea; attorneys seek speedy trial

 After some back and forth, the judge set the docket call for this case for Oct.
 19, with a jury trial the following week.

-The state argued it has more than 100 murder cases backlogged because of the pandemic and that an October trial would be difficult.
+The state argued that more than 100 murder cases were backlogged because of the pandemic and that an October trial would be difficult.

 “I know they haven’t seen the evidence because we don’t have all the evidence to give them,” the state told Judge Brenda Kennedy.